Walk-Safe/walk-safe-frontend/README.md

 ## Description

 Created to empower individuals to walk alone, Walk Safe brings a user's community along from the trip.
 Utilizing Geolocation and SMS messaging APIs, we keep a user's community informed of their trip status from start to finish.
 Should an unforeseen trip interruption arise, Walk Safe will immediately alert the user's contact.
 We've got your back.

+## Walkthrough

 ## Learning Goals